Knox White Paper

-DualDAR's inner and outer security layers are independent and protect all information stored in the Workspace when the device is in a powered off or unauthenticated state.
+DualDAR's inner and outer security layers are independent and protect all information stored in the Work profile when the device is in a powered off or unauthenticated state.
 Samsung Knox DualDAR leverages Android File Based Encryption (FBE) architecture.

 On a FBE-enabled device, every device has the following two storage locations available to an app.

 - Credential Encrypted (CE) storage: Default storage location and only available after a user has unlocked the device.

 - Device Encrypted (DE) storage: Storage location available both during Direct Boot mode and after the user has unlocked the device.